-- 1. Locate the statement "The combined weight of occupants and cargo should never exceed XXX pounds" on your vehicle's tire placard. - 2.
+- 1. Locate the statement "The combined weight of occupants and cargo should never exceed XXX lbs" on your vehicle's placard. - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from XXX kilograms or XXX pounds.

-- 4. The resulting figure equals the available amount of cargo and luggage load capacity.
+Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs. - 4.
+The resulting figure equals the available amount of cargo and luggage load capacity.
 For example, if the XXX amount equals 1400 lbs. and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs.
-(1400-750 (5 150) = 650 lbs.) - 5.
-Determine the combined weight of luggage and cargo being loaded on the vehicle.
-That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4.

-6. If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
+(1400-750 (5 150) = 650 lbs) or (640-340 (5 70) = 300 kg.)

+- 5. Determine the combined weight of luggage and cargo being loaded on the vehicle.
+That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4. - If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
 Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle.